jezzsantos/saastack/docs/how-to-guides/200-create-pattern-toolkit.md

 ## Build Toolkit

-Now that we have created the toolkit, its time to publish it for use by your team.
+Now that we have created the toolkit, it's time to publish it for use by your team.

 Execute this command: